HTTPArchive/almanac.httparchive.org/src/content/en/2021/accessibility.md

 ### Secondary Navigation

 Many users benefit from a secondary navigation method to help them find the content they are looking for on a website.
-The WCAG has a requirement that complex websites have a secondary navigation method.
+The <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-mult-loc.html">WCAG has a requirement that complex websites have a secondary navigation method</a>.
 One of the most common and helpful secondary navigation methods is a search mechanism.
 We found that  24% of all sites used a search input.

 Another approach to providing a secondary navigation method is to implement a site map, which is a collection of all of the links available on a website clearly organized collection.
-Although we do not have any data about the presence of site maps, this technique guide from the W3C explains what they are in detail and how to implement one effectively.
+Although we do not have any data about the presence of site maps, this <a hreflang="en" href="https://www.w3.org/TR/WCAG20-TECHS/G63.html">technique guide from the W3C</a> explains what they are in detail and how to implement one effectively.

 ### Tabindex

 `tabindex` is an attribute that can be added to elements to control whether it can be focused.
 Depending on its value, the element can also be in the keyboard focus, or "tab" order.

-A tabindex value of "0" allows for an element to be programmatically focusable and in the keyboard focus order.
-Interactive content such as buttons, links, and form controls have the equivalent of a tabindex value of 0, meaning they are in the keyboard focus order natively.
+A tabindex value of `0` allows for an element to be programmatically focusable and in the keyboard focus order.
+Interactive content such as buttons, links, and form controls have the equivalent of a `tabindex` value of `0`, meaning they are in the keyboard focus order natively.
 Custom elements and widgets that are intended to be interactive and in the keyboard focus order need an explicitly assigned `tabindex="0"`, or they will not be usable by keyboard.

-If an element should be focusable but not in the keyboard focus order a tabindex value of -1  (or any negative integer) can be used as a hook to enable programmatically setting focus on the element with JavaScript without adding it to the keyboard focus order.
-This can be helpful for cases where you'd like to assign focus, such as focusing a heading when navigating to new page within a single page application.
+If an element should be focusable but not in the keyboard focus order a tabindex value of `-1`  (or any negative integer) can be used as a hook to enable programmatically setting focus on the element with JavaScript without adding it to the keyboard focus order.
+This can be helpful for cases where you'd like to assign focus, such as <a hreflang="en" href="https://www.gatsbyjs.com/blog/2019-07-11-user-testing-accessible-client-routing/">focusing a heading when navigating to new page within a single page application</a>.
 Placing non-interactive elements in keyboard focus order creates a confusing experience for blind and low vision users and should be avoided.

 The focus order of the page should always be determined by the document flow meaning the order of the HTML elements in the document.
-Setting the tabindex to a positive integer value overrides the natural order of the page, often leading to failures of WCAG 2.4.3 - Focus Order.
+Setting the `tabindex` to a positive integer value overrides the natural order of the page, often leading to failures of <a hreflang="en" href="https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-focus-order.html">WCAG 2.4.3 - Focus Order</a>.
 Respecting the natural focus order of a page generally leads to a more accessible experience than overengineering the keyboard focus order.

 We found that 58% of desktop sites and 56% of mobile sites have some usage of the `tabindex` attribute.
 When we look at desktop pages that have at least one instance of the `tabindex` attribute: